mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

-To download a portable version of Krita go to the `KDE <https://download.kde.org/stable/krita/>`_ download directory and get the zip-file instead of the setup.exe installer.
+To download a portable version of Krita go to the `KDE <https://download.kde.org/stable/krita/>`_ download directory and get the ZIP file instead of the setup.exe installer.

 .. note::
    Krita requires Windows 7 or newer.
 The Store version requires Windows 10.